learnk8s/learnk8s.io/src/gatekeeper/content.md

 Since you want to prevent the resource from reaching the cluster, the right place for running this check is:

-- As a GIT pre commit, before the resource is committed to GIT.
+- As a GIT pre-commit, before the resource is committed to GIT.
 - As part of your CI/CD pipeline before the branch is merged into the master branch.
 - As part of the CI/CD pipeline before the resource is submitted to the cluster.